NCCPSS Program Webinar Series

 PSS Live WebinarsSeries Description: The North Carolina Peer Support Specialist (NCCPSS) Program, in collaboration with the Community Engagement and Empowerment team at the Division of Mental Health, Developmental Disabilities, and Substance Use Services (DMH/DD/SUS) and Certified Peer Support Specialist (CPSS) is pleased to offer free training to CPSS.
 These webinars will focus on a variety of topics related to Peer Support.
 The contact hours can be used for the additional training required for recertification.

 Modality: These series consist of monthly webinars.
 Each webinar will be a 1-hour & 30-minute lecture.
-These webinars will be live virtual training via the Zoom video conferencing platform.
+These webinars will be live virtual training via Zoom.

 Registration: Registration is free, but participants must pre-register for this training.
 We will confirm your registration by email.